anttiviljami/serverless-openapi-joi/README.md

 [![npm version](https://badge.fury.io/js/serverless-openapi-joi.svg)](https://badge.fury.io/js/serverless-openapi-joi)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://anttiviljami.mit-license.org)

-Serverless plugin for creating OpenAPI specifications with Joi validation.
+Serverless plugin for creating [OpenAPI v3](https://github.com/OAI/OpenAPI-Specification/blob/3.0.0/versions/3.0.0.md) specifications with Joi validation.

 This plugin allows you to define input validation for your serverless API endpoints and generates OpenAPI definitions from validation rules, which can be either saved somewhere or served directly as an endpoint in the API itself.